ThatMG393/andropiler/README.md

 Please make an Issue if there is a bug or something else.

 # Why I made this
-So you can compile Android Projects on Android without having to download AAPT2 and pass `-Pandroid.aapt2FromMavenOverride` over and over again.
+So you can compile Android Projects on Android without having to download AAPT2 for your CPU Architecture and pass `-Pandroid.aapt2FromMavenOverride` over and over again.

 # How it works
-This is basically a wrapper Gradle and GradleW.
+This is basically a wrapper for Gradle and GradleW.

 # Build requirements
 - Java 17